PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 [FullStory](/blog/best-fullstory-alternatives) describes itself as Digital Experience Intelligence, which is code for session replay and mobile app analytics, with a side of product analytics.
 Like LogRocket and PostHog, it supports event autocapture, so you don't have to manually code every event you want to capture.

-According to data from [BuiltWith](https://trends.builtwith.com/analytics/FullStory), as of January 2024, 8,141 of the top 1 million websites in the world deploy FullStory.
+According to data from [BuiltWith](https://trends.builtwith.com/analytics/FullStory), as of February 2024, 8,141 of the top 1 million websites in the world deploy FullStory.
 This makes it less popular than Clarity (45,820), but more popular than PostHog (5,169) and Mouseflow (5,555).
-Customers tend to be product managers and support teams at larger e-commerce websites and enterprises.
+Customers tend to be product managers and support teams at larger e-commerce websites and B2C enterprises.

 #### Key features